9 Festive Winter Activities

 With the holidays just around the corner, now is the time to start making your plans for fun, festive events and activities in your area.
 To help get you into the holiday spirit, I have compiled a list of 9 wonderful holiday happenings and activities around the country.
 Have you been to any of the attractions on my list?
 Feel free to share your own favorite events as well!
 The more the merrier!

 Chicago’s Lincoln Park Zoo offers an amazing, free holiday spectacular each year.
 I have been to several zoo light shows, although none have come close to the grandeur of this display.
-Featuring hand carved ice carving & demos, over 2 million multi colored lights, synchronized music & light shows, & ongoing special events throughout the season, this event is a must-see on any holiday fantactics bucket list.
+Featuring hand carved ice carving demos, over 2 million multi colored lights, synchronized music & light shows, & ongoing special events throughout the season, this event is a must-do on any holiday fanatics bucket list.
 New this year, they are offering public ice skating!

-2. A Christmas Story House and Museum in Cleveland, Ohio
+2. Touring A Christmas Story House and Museum in Cleveland, Ohio

-Did you know that the house from the classic holiday film, “A Christmas Story” has been transformed into a tour?
+Did you know that the house from the classic holiday film, “A Christmas Story” is now used for public tours?
 I just found out myself this year!
-In Cleveland, Ohio you will find Ralphie’s house from the movie (leg lamp in the window and all) open to the public year-round.
+In Cleveland, Ohio, you will find Ralphie’s house from the movie (leg lamp in the window and all) open to the public year-round.
 An ideal holiday activity for fans of the movie!

 The museum is stocked with memorabilia from the movie (movie stills, scripts, actor’s clothing items, actual props, and more!).
 This year is the perfect time to visit as it marks the 30th Anniversary of the film (wow don’t you feel old now?!).
 Visit A Christmas Story Museum website for details regarding admission prices and hours.